 A dining hall located on the upper floor of the Hilltop building.
 Hilltop is located adjacent to Knox Hall, Oxford Hall, and Somerset Hall.

-Holds are applied to accounts for various reasons and prevent students from registering for classes, official transcripts, or even graduating.
+Holds are applied to student accounts for various reasons and prevent students from registering for classes, receiving official transcripts, or even graduating.
 Holds can be placed on an account due to an overdue bill, missing immunization records, or suspension or dismissal from UMaine.